juancarlospaco/faster-than-requests/README.md

 # Windows

-- Documentation assumes experience with Git, GitHub, Compiled software and PC with Administrator/root account.
+- Documentation assumes experience with Git, GitHub, Compiled software and PC with Administrator account.
 - If installation fails on Windows, just use the Source Code:

 ![win-compile](https://user-images.githubusercontent.com/1189414/63147831-b8bf6100-bfd5-11e9-9e6e-91d61040f139.png "Git Clone and Compile on Windows 10 with only Git and Nim installed, just 2 commands!")